 The URL could look like

-What should the route configuration be for this?
+should the route configuration be for this?

-We can have something like this.
+We can have something like this:

 1get "/books/the-fountainhead" => "books#the_fountainhead"

-1get "/books/:id", => "books#show"
+1get "/books/:id" => "books#show"

 In the above case when user visits

-/books/the-fountainhead then Rails will send the request
+/books/the-fountainhead, Rails will send

-params is like a hash.
+params behaves like a hash.

-show action might look like this.
+show action like this:

 1class BooksController < ApplicationController 2 def show 3 book_name = params[:id] 4 # get the book details from the database 5 end 6end